 Joyful Joyful was born in Peterborough and now lives in Toronto.
 Their songs draw from sacred and folk vocal traditions and modern drone/electronic experimentation.
 With dense, deep-meditation soundscapes, they build new worlds in which mesmerizing, melismatic singing speaks only truth – about miracles, about love and sex, about our fallen world and that nameless aching longing in our chests.
 Surely these are the last days; take your neighbour’s hand and say, "I feel ya."

 Kingdom of Birds are three school aged kids who can out-rock any band twice their age.
 Coming from Toronto, they've played shows in clubs, pubs and festivals around Toronto and beyond.
 They were the summer band in residence at El Gordos in Toronto's Kensington Market, where the "Awkward" video was filmed.

 Partner is the "mature" effort of two best friends named Josee Caron and Lucy Niles.
 Borne of their bizarre and fortuitous friendship, Partner confidently harnesses the infinite power of Rock to explore a variety of niche yet strangely universal themes.
 Self described as post-classic-rock.

-Cutoff for Advance Online Ticket Sales is Friday, February 16, 2018 5:29 pm EST unless the event sells out earlier.
+Cutoff for Online Ticket Sales is Friday, February 16, 2018 5:29 pm EST unless the event sells out earlier.